 Individual Rights

-The GDPR grants individuals several rights over their personal data, including the right to access their data, rectify inaccuracies, erase data (the “right to be forgotten”), restrict processing, data portability, and object to certain types of data processing.
-Organizations must be able to locate and access PII when individuals exercise their rights under GDPR, such as the right to access or erasure.
+The GDPR grants individuals the right to access their data, rectify inaccuracies, erase data (the “right to be forgotten”), restrict processing, data portability, and object to certain types of data processing.
+Organizations need to be able to locate and access PII when individuals exercise their rights under GDPR, such as the right to access or erasure.

 Data Breach Notification

 Organizations must report data breaches to relevant authorities and affected individuals within 72 hours of discovering the breach under certain circumstances.
-Effective data discovery assists in the early detection of data breaches, enabling organizations to report breaches within GDPR’s mandated timeframes.
+Effective data discovery and activity monitoring helps in the early detection of data breaches, enabling organizations to report breaches within GDPR’s mandated timeframes.

 Accountability and Transparency